srImathE satakOpAya nama:

 Highlights from periyavAchchAn piLLai‘s vyAkyAnam

 Similar to nampiLLai‘s vyAkyAnam.

-Also, for the singular usage of uyir (jIvAthmA – soul) and plural usage of AkkaigaL (sarIram – bodies), periyavAchchAn piLLai quotes bhagavath gIthA 2.22 “vAsAmsi jIrNAni” slOkam, where emperumAn explains that as a person acquires new clothes when the old ones are unusable, the AthmA will acquire a new body when the old one becomes unusable (at the time of death).
+Also, for the singular usage of uyir (jIvAthmA – soul) and plural usage of AkkaigaL (sarIram – bodies), periyavAchchAn piLLai quotes bhagavath gIthA 2.22 “vAsAmsi jIrNAni” slOkam, where emperumAn explains that just as a person acquires new clothes when the old ones are unusable, the AthmA too will acquire a new body when the old one becomes unusable (at the time of death).
 So, the same AthmA, continually acquires a new body birth after birth.

 - ennum idaththu – the defects are so much – even more than bhagavAn‘s auspicious qualities.

 - nIrE – you can understand it just by observing yourself (since the impermanence is quite obvious).
 There is no need for pramANam (sAsthram, etc) or AchArya upadhEsam (instructions from an AchArya) to understand this.

 In the next article we will the next pAsuram.

 archived in http://divyaprabandham.koyil.org